-Only 1 in 10 careers with languages is Paper 1 Listening, Reading and Writing 2.5 hours 50% in fields such as interpreting and teaching.
+Only 1 in 10 careers with languages is in fields such as interpreting and teaching.
 Whether destined for a career in commerce, accountancy, in the travel industry, medicine or engineering, a language should be considered as an invaluable and highly rated skill.